albifache/DWM3001CDK/examples/multi_node_ranging/README.md

 ## Building and Flashing

-### 1. Clone The Repository
+### 1. Clone the Repository

 Clone the repository if you still haven't.
-Then navigate to this example folder (examples/smart_proximity_alert)
+Then navigate to this example folder.

 ```bash
 cd ~/zephyrproject/zephyr/samples